ThorCon nuclear reactor: Design

 ThorCon has proposed a power station closely based on the Molten-Salt Reactor Experiment in the 1960s, claiming that its design requires no new technology.
 The power station would contain two 250 MWe small modular reactors.
 The replaceable reactors are to be removed and replaced every four years.
 As molten salt reactors, they are designed for the use of fuel in liquid form, which also serves as primary coolant.
 The fuel would be about 20% enriched uranium tetrafluoride and thorium tetrafluoride.
 The ThorCon design is a floating power station to be built in a shipyard and then towed to the location of operation.

 Safety

 Thorcon claims that this reactor design will be safer than traditional nuclear reactors.
 The design includes several features intended to prevent meltdowns, contain radioactive materials, and protect from terrorism and sabotage.

 Reviews

 A 2017 study by the Energy Innovation Reform Project looked at the ThorCon and concluded that "if power plants featuring these technologies are able to produce electricity at the average LCOE price projected here (much less the low-end estimate), it would have a significant impact on electricity markets."

-Criticism

-The Union of Concerned Scientists has expressed worries with the liquid-fueled MSR reactor pattern about issues with safety, environmental impacts, and nuclear proliferation.